2026-04-24 · 9 min read

 Model routing is the highest-leverage cost reduction technique available today.
 Routing simple classification and extraction subtasks to Llama 3.3 70B (self-hosted on AWS Inferentia2 at approximately $0.0004 per 1K tokens) while reserving GPT-4o for generation steps cuts total model spend by 35 to 55 percent in mixed-complexity pipelines.
 The LangChain team's March 2026 production benchmark showed LangGraph routing reduced API spend by an average of 41 percent across 12 enterprise deployments without measurable quality degradation on end-task metrics.

-Prompt caching is a direct cost lever.
-OpenAI's prompt caching feature (available since late 2024) gives a 50 percent discount on cached input tokens.
-Agents with long system prompts (over 1,024 tokens) that repeat across calls benefit immediately.
-Anthropic offers similar caching for Claude 4.7 at a 90 percent discount on cached prompt tokens.
-For a customer support agent with a 2,000-token system prompt, enabling caching on 70 percent of calls reduces input token cost by 35 percent.
+Prompt caching is a direct cost lever available with zero infrastructure change.
+OpenAI's prompt caching feature gives a 50 percent discount on cached input tokens for prefixes longer than 1,024 tokens.
+Agents with long system prompts that repeat across calls benefit immediately upon enabling the feature.
+Anthropic offers similar caching for Claude 4.7 at a 90 percent discount on cached prompt tokens - the most aggressive caching discount in the current frontier model market.
+For a customer support agent with a 2,000-token system prompt, enabling caching on 70 percent of calls reduces input token cost by 35 percent with a single API parameter change.

-Batch processing is underused.
+Batch processing is underused across every deployment tier.
 OpenAI's Batch API offers 50 percent cost reduction for tasks that tolerate up to 24-hour latency.
-PwC's 2026 AI Cost Optimization in Enterprise survey found that only 23 percent of companies with eligible workloads (asynchronous document processing, data enrichment, report generation) use batch APIs, leaving an average of $1,400/month in savings uncaptured per deployment.
-Identifying batch-eligible agent tasks is a zero-infrastructure-change cost reduction available immediately.
+PwC's 2026 AI Cost Optimization in Enterprise survey found that only 23 percent of companies with eligible workloads - asynchronous document processing, data enrichment, report generation - use batch APIs, leaving an average of $1,400 per month in savings uncaptured per deployment.
+Anthropic's Message Batches API (now generally available as of March 2026) offers equivalent discounts for Claude 4.7.
+Identifying batch-eligible agent tasks is a zero-infrastructure-change cost reduction available immediately to any team running async workloads.

 What ROI Actually Looks Like at Each Tier

 ROI depends entirely on the fully loaded cost of the human task being replaced.
-A customer support agent at $7,590/month TCO replacing 50,000 tickets handled by agents at $8/ticket equivalent fully loaded labor cost ($400,000/month value) delivers a 52-to-1 ROI ratio.
+A customer support agent at $7,590 per month TCO replacing 50,000 tickets handled at $8 per ticket equivalent fully loaded labor cost ($400,000 per month in replaced value) delivers a 52-to-1 ROI ratio.
 The math works clearly for high-volume, structured tasks.
 McKinsey's 2026 State of AI report found that the median AI agent deployment in enterprise customer service reached positive ROI in 4.2 months when task volume exceeded 20,000 per month.

 Knowledge worker augmentation agents show a different profile.
-Agents assisting analysts with research, drafting, or data synthesis at $7,590/month TCO save 2 to 4 hours per analyst per week.
-For a 10-analyst team at $75/hour fully loaded, that is $15,000 to $30,000/month in recovered capacity.
+Agents assisting analysts with research, drafting, or data synthesis at $7,590 per month TCO save 2 to 4 hours per analyst per week.
+For a 10-analyst team at $75 per hour fully loaded, that is $15,000 to $30,000 per month in recovered capacity.
 ROI is positive but the measurement requires rigorous time-tracking discipline - 44 percent of organizations fail to capture these savings in their P&L according to Gartner's 2025 AI Value Realization survey.
-Establish measurement methodology before deployment, not after.
+Establish measurement methodology before deployment, not after the agent is live and the baseline data is gone.

 Frequently Asked Questions